JuliaManifolds/ManoptExamples.jl/docs/src/examples/Constrained-Mean-Hn.md

 end
 ```

-## the mean
+## The mean

 For comparison, we first compute the Riemannian center of mass, that is the minimization above but not constrained to $\mathcal C$.
 We can then
 project this onto $\mathcal C$.
-For the projected mean we obtain $g(p) = 0$ since the original mean is outside of the set, the projected one lies on the bounday.
+For the projected mean we obtain $g(p) = 0$ since the original mean is outside of the set, the projected one lies on the boundary.

 We first generate all data